 Client - These refer to the tenant (Or virtual tenant) companies within your centre.
 Any company that wishes to use your services will need to be created within Connect.
 We have a guide here for creating your clients: Residential or Virtual.

-Comms Room - Your Comms Room (Also commonly referred to as an IT closet) hold sall of your patch panels, switches and other network equipment to understand this further see this guide here.
+Comms Room - Your Comms Room (Also commonly referred to as an IT closet) hold all of your patch panels, switches and other network equipment.
+To understand this further see this guide here.

 Download - You're taking data from elsewhere and putting it onto your device, essentially bringing it "down" from the internet.

-End Date - This is date is not related to provision of service but is used to manage room allocation as an example if the client was past their end date you cannot complete the Office Move wizard for the client.
+End Date - This date is not related to provision of service but is used to manage room allocation.
+As an example, if the client was past their end date, you cannot complete the Office Move wizard for the client.